Living-with-machines/wiki2gaz/docs/source/running/3-map-wikipedia-wikidata.rst

     $ python map_wikidata_wikipedia.py

-The script facilitates the following:
+The script does the following:

 * **Lowercasing Wikipedia page titles**: To ensure consistency and improve matching accuracy, the script converts the Wikipedia page titles to lowercase